Promethium147/RadiaCode_Spectrum_Viewer/README.md

 ## Features
 - Parse XML spectrum files from RadiaCode.
 - Display and plot spectra.
-- Including crystal efficiency/energy compensated plot
+- Including crystal efficiency/energy compensated plot for RadiaCode 101-103 (withoug G)
 - You can change all colors and important settings in the config.ini